-Growth and regeneration in the CNS are influenced by many different signalling molecules.
+Growth and regeneration in the CNS are influenced by many different signaling molecules.
 These molecules can either be growth promoting or growth inhibiting.
 Several years ago our group discovered an important nerve growth inhibiting molecule.
 This myelin protein has been purified and its cDNA was cloned.
 It belongs to a new family of membrane proteins (Nogo-family) with 80% identity between rat, bovine and human.
-Neutralizing monoclonal antibodies have been raised; their in vivo application after spinal cord or brain trauma in rats leads to outgrowth and regeneration of injured nerve fibers and to a high degree of functional recovery.
-Nerve fiber tracts that are not directly affected by the injury can also sprout after treatment with inhibitor-neutralising antibodies.
+Neutralizing monoclonal antibodies have been raised and their in vivo application after spinal cord or brain trauma in rats leads to outgrowth and regeneration of injured nerve fibers and to a high degree of functional recovery.
+Nerve fiber tracts that are not directly affected by the injury can also sprout after treatment with inhibitor-neutralizing antibodies.

 Swiss National Science Foundation, Christopher and Dana Reeve Foundation (CDRF), EU FP7 PLASTICISE, EU FP7 Spinal Cord Repair, EU FP7 ARISE, EU FP7 AXREGEN, Internationale Stiftung für Forschung in Paraplegie (IRP)

 Diese Website wird in älteren Versionen von Netscape ohne graphische Elemente dargestellt.
 Die Funktionalität der Website ist aber trotzdem gewährleistet.
 Wenn Sie diese Website regelmässig benutzen, empfehlen wir Ihnen, auf Ihrem Computer einen aktuellen Browser zu installieren.
 Weitere Informationen finden Sie auf

 The content in this site is accessible to any browser or Internet device, however, some graphics will display correctly only in the newer versions of Netscape.
 To get the most out of our site we suggest you upgrade to a newer browser.